-Like lots of other people, we have been interested in establishing the fastest way to cool a car (lower the interior temperature to a comfortable level).
+Like lots of other people do on a very hot day, we asked ourselves: What is the fastest way to cool a car (lower the interior temperature to a comfortable level)?
+To make life better for everyone, we decided to devise a test to answer this question.
 When we set out to answer this question, we realized we needed to answer three others for members of the Driving2Save community: (1) what is the fuel economy penalty for using the AC to cool a car (compared to windows down and no AC); (2) what is the best approach to cooling your car and maximizing your MPG; and (3) is there a speed at which the drag from having the windows down creates more of a fuel economy penalty than using the AC with the windows up?

 Based on our research, testing, and analysis, the short answers to our questions are: (1) the fuel efficiency penalty for using your AC is very high, especially when idling or driving at slower speeds; (2) the best way to cool a car (considering time, temperature/comfort, and fuel penalty) is to roll the windows down for a brief period of time, then turn your AC on a low setting and roll the windows up; and (3) at highway speeds, we recommend rolling windows up for safety and comfort and using AC as necessary to cool the car.